mlochbaum/BQN/doc/match.md

         1.25 = 1 + 0.25

-Mutable types are more difficult.
+Operations and namespaces are more difficult.
 Here there are three cases:
 - Primitives are equal if they have the same glyph.
 - Compound functions or modifiers are split into components.
 - Block instances or namespaces are equal if they are the same instance.

 The first two are fairly similar to how numbers and arrays work.
-Primitives and compounds like trains, or modifiers with bound operands, are immutable, so they are defined purely by what components they contain.
+Primitives and compounds like trains, or modifiers with bound operands, are immutable, so they're defined purely by what components they contain.

         ⟨+,-,×⟩ = ⟨+,-,÷⟩